Code Editor

 But both are based on the same workflow:

-- Use your cursor's position & current line to pre-fill the search
+- The cursor position and current line are used to pre-fill the search field.

-- Navigating the snippet list either using mouse & scroll or directional arrows
+- The snippet list can be navigated using either the mouse and scroll function or directional arrow keys.

-- Copy any snippet to your clipboard by clicking on it in the list
+- Any snippet can be copied to the clipboard by clicking on it in the list.

-- Directly pasting the current snippet at your cursor's initial position by using the Enter key
+- The current snippet can be directly pasted at the initial cursor position by pressing the Enter key.

 Smart features

-This is still an experimental feature that only is made available for designer users in v6.3
+This is still an experimental feature that only is made available for makers in v6.3,

 Live auto-completion